 This Superb Ceremonial Lime Container from the Iatmul People in the middle Sepik River area of the East Sepik Province in Papua New Guinea.

-A ceremonial Lime Containers like this example are called “Bandi Na Iavo “in the Iatmul Language.
-The Iatmul people and most people in the Sepik River area chew betel nut from the Areca Palm.
+Ceremonial Lime Containers like this example are called “Bandi Na Iavo “in the Iatmul Language.
+The Iatmul people and most people in the Sepik River area chew betel nuts from the Areca Palm.
 Betel is chewed with lime made from burnt and crushed seashells and mustard leaves (Piper sp).
-Chewing Betel nut is a mild stimulate such as smoking or coffee & people use it throughout their lifetime.
+Chewing Betel nut is a mild stimulant such as smoking or coffee & people use it throughout their lifetime.

 This type of finely carved Ceremonial Lime Container was presented to newly initiated boys by their maternal uncles to mark their newly achieved status as men.
 It was used to chew betel during important traditional ceremonies.

-For a similar Iatmul Ceremonial Lime Container with the same iconography see the Metropolitan Museum of Art, they date theirs as 19th to early 20th Century https://www.metmuseum.org/art/collection/search/313645
+For a similar Iatmul Ceremonial Lime Container with the same iconography see the Metropolitan Museum of Art, they date theirs to 19th to early 20th Century https://www.metmuseum.org/art/collection/search/313645

-Provenance: Collected during WW2 by returning servicemen in the 1940s.
+Provenance: Collected before 1940.
 The Todd Barlin Collection of Oceanic Art